SubasriNatarajan/python/UNIT 1.md

 **Main function()**

 Step 1: Start

-Step 2:Call the function add()
+Step 2: Call the function add()

 Step 3: Stop

 **sub function add()**

-Step1:Functionstart
-Step2:Geta,bValues
+Step 1: Functionstart

+Step 2: Geta,bValues

 Step 3: add c=a+b

 Step 4: Printc

 Step 5: Return

 **1.3.NOTATIONS**

 **FLOWCHART**
 Flow chart is defined as graphical representation of the logic for problem solving.
 The purpose of flowchart is making the logic of the program clear in a visual representation.

 ![](https://github.com/SubasriNatarajan/python/blob/main/001.jpeg?raw=true)

 **Rules for drawing a flowchart**

 - The flowchart should be clear, neat and easy to follow.
+-
 ![](https://github.com/SubasriNatarajan/python/blob/main/002.jpeg?raw=true)

 - The flowchart must have a logical start and finish.\Only one flow line should come out from a process symbol.
 - Only one flow line should enter a decision symbol.
 However, two or three flow lines may leave the decision symbol.

 ![](https://github.com/SubasriNatarajan/python/blob/main/003.png?raw=true)

 - Only one flow line is used with a terminal symbol.

 ![](https://github.com/SubasriNatarajan/python/blob/main/004.jpeg?raw=true)

 - Within standard symbols, write briefly and precisely.
 - Intersection of flow lines should be avoided.